Amazon Seller Central: A Comprehensive Tutorial

 Customer Communication

 Amazon emphasizes customer satisfaction.
-Ensure you respond to customer inquiries promptly and professionally.
+Ensure you respond to shopper inquiries promptly & professionally.
 Positive customer interactions can lead to good reviews, which improve your product rankings and attract more buyers.

 Monitoring Performance Metrics